 5. Insurance.
 Insurance is NOT a replacement for the above, but it is your backup.
 Insurance almost never covers more than your legal fees and out of pocket damages.
 It will not cover your time spent defending lawsuits nor will it cover your damaged reputation.
 Make sure you know your own situation (for example, are you a manufacturer or not?) and make sure your policy covers your situation.

 6. Marketing.
-I represented a company whose product brochure sported a cover claiming it made the "toughest" product in the industry.
+I represented a company whose product brochure sported a cover claiming it made the “toughest” product in the industry.
 Every time something would go wrong with that product (which typically cost around $250,000), the opposing lawyer would argue my client should be held to a higher than normal standard because it had expressly warranted its product to hold up better than its competition.
 Make sure you are not making claims about your product you cannot back up.
 For example, many U.S. importers claim their Chinese manufactured product is manufactured to an international standard that simply is not followed in China.
+Others act as though they are making the product in the United States when it is being made in China.
 Things like this just give the plaintiff’s lawyer more ammunition against you in any legal proceeding.